puidokas/socialdata2025-group80/docs/_posts/2025-03-23-assignment.markdown

 # 3. Polar Bar-Chart
 <iframe src="{{ site.baseurl }}/assets/drug_narcotic_polar_chart.html" width="100%" height="850px" style="border: none;"></iframe>

-> **Figure:** Monthly distribution of DRUG/NARCOTIC crimes over the dataset period.Brighter colours show higher numbers of arrests.
+> **Figure2:** Monthly distribution of DRUG/NARCOTIC crimes over the dataset period.Brighter colours show higher numbers of arrests.

 The polar bar chart reveals a clear seasonal pattern, January is the month with the highest number of arrests followed by February and March.
 During summer months and especially June and July there is a noticeable decrease in the number of arrests.
 Then there is another peak in August through October and finally a substantial drop in the month of December, indicating a possible reduction in enforcement during the holiday season.